Food Supplier Agreements

 What Are the Different Types of Supplier Agreements?

-- Retail Supplier Agreements: The agreements that major retailers like Kroger and Whole Foods require from manufacturers before they let the manufacturer’s goods onto the shelf.
+- Retail Supplier Agreements: the agreements that major retailers like Kroger and Whole Foods require from manufacturers before they let the manufacturer’s goods onto the shelf.

 How Do Supplier Agreements Affect the Food Business?

-Things get very interesting, though, for food business that leverage manufacturing supplier agreements.
-Food companies usually agree to anything to get onto retail shelves.
-They sign the “take it or leave it” deal presented by the retail supplier agreement and take on all the liability that comes with it.
+Things get very interesting for food businesses that leverage manufacturing supplier agreements.
+Companies usually agree to anything to get onto retail shelves — they sign the “take it or leave it” retail deal and take on all the liability.
 What they often fail to understand is that they are relying on co-packers and suppliers to perform to the very high standards set by the retailer.
-It is therefore essential to consider how manufacturing suppliers and bulk suppliers create risk and how they can participate in mitigation.
+It is therefore essential to consider how manufacturing and bulk suppliers create risk, and how they can participate in mitigation.
+Right in the middle of these relationships stands the food business, pinched between retailers on one side and manufacturers and suppliers on the other.

 How to Manage Supplier Agreement Risks

 - Vet suppliers and buy from reputable companies.
-Bulk supplier agreements will generally contain very lean warranties.
-Take a close look at the Specification Sheet for each ingredient you are purchasing.
-The objective product criteria described in the Spec essentially define the scope of your warranty.
-Look for unambiguous promises about the product.
-For example, if you need a gluten free flour for your product, the Spec is where you will see the warranty that the ingredient does not contain gluten.
+Bulk supplier agreements generally contain very lean warranties.
+Take a close look at the Specification Sheet for each ingredient — the objective criteria in the spec essentially define the scope of your warranty.

 Our subscription service